Thousands flood New York City streets for Palestine

 On Labor Day, Sept.
 2, day 331 of Israel’s genocide, thousands of people gathered at Union Square in New York City in an outpouring of rage against the U.S.-backed massacres of Palestinians in Gaza and the West Bank.

-Chanting “Resistance is justified when people are occupied!”, “There is only one solution!
-Intifada revolution!” and “From the River to the Sea, Palestine is almost Free!” they expressed support for the Palestinian people as the U.S. government, police, social media sites and university administrations are taking actions to suppress protests against the genocide.
+Chanting: “Resistance is justified when people are occupied”, “There is only one solution, Intifada revolution” and “From the River to the Sea, Palestine is almost Free,” they expressed support for the Palestinian people as the U.S. government, police, social media sites and university administrations are taking actions to suppress protests against the genocide.

 Neerden Kiswani, a Palestinian activist and founder of Within Our Lifetime (WOL), one of the main organizers of the event, described Israel’s horrific brutality.
 “They systematically kill babies and leave them to decompose on hospital beds.
-They have institutionalized torture and sexual violence against Palestinian prisoners,” she said.
+They have institutionalized torture and sexual violence against Palestinian prisoners.”

 She added, “They deprive people of food, medical supplies, electricity and fuel, and enable famine and sickness as part of their genocidal agenda.’